dk1242/dk1242.github.io/_posts/2025-06-11-Physically Based Rendering.md

 \end{align*}
 $$

-where $h$ is halfway vector and $\alpha$ is surface roughness.
+where $h$ represents the halfway vector and $\alpha$ denotes the surface roughness.

-In GLSL, we can convert this function as follows:
+In GLSL, we can implement this NDF as follows:
 ```GLSL
 // Distribution function: GGX
 float DistributionGGX(vec3 N, vec3 H, float ROUGHNESS)